sirine-b/Protein-Sequence-Variant-Classifier/README.md

 Protein variants can have significant implications for human health, with some variants being benign and others pathogenic.
 This project leverages machine learning to classify protein variants based on their sequence data.
 The embeddings are generated using the **ESM model**, and the classification is performed using both **Deep Neural Networks (DNN)** and **XGBoost**.

 ## Features
-- **ESM Embeddings**: Utilizes the ESM model to generate both pooled (CLS token) and token-level embeddings for protein sequences.
+- **ESM Embeddings**: Utilises the ESM model to generate both pooled (CLS token) and token-level embeddings for protein sequences.
 - **Deep Neural Network (DNN)**: A custom DNN model with batch normalization, dropout, and leaky ReLU activation for binary classification.
 - **XGBoost**: A gradient boosting model optimised using grid search for hyperparameter tuning.
 - **SHAP Explainability**: Provides feature importance and model interpretability using SHAP (SHapley Additive exPlanations).